SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

 ## Action components

-When you define your own action you have to also create **React component** responsible for rendering it.
+When you define your own action you have to also create a **React component** responsible for rendering it.
 To see what options you have - go to the next tutorial:

 - {@tutorial 06-writing-react-components}